raksbaliwena/alien-invasion/README.md

 # Alien-Invasion
-A simple 2D game created using Python Programming Language Mouse-Click "Play" to Start The Game, Press 'Q' to Quit the game Top Left icons represent number of lives(Three)
+A simple 2D game created using Python Programming Language.
+Mouse-Click "Play" to Start The Game, Press 'Q' to Quit the game.
+Top Left icons represent number of lives(Three)
 Top Center represents The HIGHEST SCORE
 Top Right represents The CURRENT SCORE